Best of Hannity: Donald Trump Jr. - December 25th, Hour 3

 This guy seems like the perfect guy.

-We got to know each other, and he was the first to advance like, hey man, I was wrong about these things as Trump started pushing these policies.
+He's like, hey, man, I was wrong about these things as Trump started pushing these policies.

-Like, he's getting it done.
+He was like, he's getting it done.

 Trump is right.

-I'm fighting for these same things, we're gonna do it.
+I'm fighting for these same things.

-I mean, I think it was a big part of why he then chose to get the political arena myself.
+I mean, I think it was a big part of why he then chose to get into the political arena myself.

-So I I pushed very hard for that.
+So I pushed very hard for that.

 I think he articulates so much of our message so well.

-First explaining Trumpism there than uh than most of our guys do on, you know, let's call it more more friendly uh media.
+He goes into CNN and hostile media territory, and he does a better job explaining America First, explaining Trumpism there than most of our guys do on, you know, let's call it more friendly media.

-So it's uh he's an amazing guy.
+So he's an amazing guy.

-I don't want to go back to the old ways of the Republican Party, never ending wars, never ending debt, all this nonsense.
+I don't want to go back to the old ways of the Republican Party, never-ending wars, never-ending debt, all this nonsense.

 Well said.

-Uh Don Jr., I'm glad your dad's okay.
+Don Jr., I'm glad your dad's okay.

 Appreciate it, Don.